Hannibal-pl/IDA-fix-symtab-data/README.md

 - When done, check if new segment is created properly and (hopefully) all data xref are moved to it.

+- In case of unsedesirable effects, close database WITHOUT SAVING!

 Limitations:

-- This code works probabably only for 32bit binary.
+- This code works probably only for 32bit binary.

-- Some xrefs may not be moved due to conservative mmove coditions.
+- Some xrefs may not be moved due to conservative move conditions.

 - There are no safety checks.
 I.e. choosing wrong segment may broke database entirely.